geni/geni-gedcom/README.md

   appeared.
 * Click 'choose'.
 * Wait for it to upload, or go to `localhost:3000/progress?token=yourtoken` and watch refresh constantly with excitement to see how close you are to being finished.

+Instructions on using the code itself coming soon.

 ## License